Michael-Burke/Michael-Burke/README.md

 - 👋 Hi, I’m @Michael-Burke
 - 👀 I’m interested in DevOps, Programming, and Scripting
-- 🌱 I’m currently learning Kuberneates, SaltStack, and SRE-related programs (Splunk, Docker)
+- 🌱 I’m currently learning Kubernetes, SaltStack, and SRE-related programs (Splunk, Docker)
 - 💞️ I’m looking to collaborate on nothing right now!
-- 📫 How to reach me ...
+- 📫 How to reach me michael.burke.ang@gmail.com

 <!---
 Michael-Burke/Michael-Burke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.